apmasell/spadina/background-player.md

 _Exploration_: There should be as much world as possible for players to discover and experience.
 Cyan's _Riven_ was described as being a budget holiday; this should be the same.

-_Distinctive Worlds_: Each world should be distinctive (if the designer chooses this).
+_Distinctive Worlds_: Each world should be distinctive (based on the designer's choices).

 ## Summary
 In the Cyan games, Cyan creates fantastic worlds in service of telling stories